AusClimateService/data-code-group/data_roadmap.md

 The data in `ia39` isn't published on the [NCI data catalogue](https://geonetwork.nci.org.au), but we could require that most of the information required for a catalogue entry is included in the README?
+An outline of data standards for ACS, the requirements of a dataset to be included in ia39, has been drafted: [ACS data standards](data_standards.md).
+More information will be added as consultation by the Data & Code Group continues.

 ### Replica datasets